ritaK-kingston/p2p2c-crowdfunding/README.md

    - Ensures two tables exist:
      - `query_state` for storing partial/resume data about ongoing queries.
      - `crowdfunding` for storing the actual project details (in JSONB).
-2. **Queries the JustGiving API** with small letter or user-defined queries to find fundraising pages (crowdfunding projects).
+2. **Queries the JustGiving API** using small letter or user-defined queries to find fundraising pages (crowdfunding projects).
 3. **Paginates** through results (up to a max page limit or total pages found).
 4. **Stores** each found page’s details by “short_name” as a unique key in `crowdfunding` table.
 5. **Resumes** seamlessly if interrupted, by checking `query_state`.
 If the script is re-run, it continues where it left off or starts fresh if needed.

-**Important**: You must supply a valid **JustGiving App ID** (and possibly a personal access token if required) via environment variables or direct script configuration.
+> **Important**: You must supply a valid **JustGiving App ID** (and possibly a personal access token if required) via environment variables or direct script configuration.
 The search script will only return **active** crowdfunding pages, since JustGiving’s API does not expose closed campaigns.

 ### 3.2 The Analysis Script (sentiment_analysis.py)